Bridgetamana/language-translation-api-demo.github.io/README.md

 A demo showing how to use Chrome's built-in Language Detection and Translation APIs.
-[Chrome Built-in AI documentation](https://developer.chrome.com/docs/ai/get-started)Chrome Built-in AI documentation.
+Visit [Chrome Built-in AI documentation](https://developer.chrome.com/docs/ai/get-started) to learn more.